Here's a brief guide to the special tests your eye doctor may perform during an eye exam.

-The fluorescein angiogram is an eye test used to evaluate the blood circulation in the retina.
-It is useful in helping diagnose diabetic retinopathy, retinal detachment, and macular degeneration.
-During this eye test, a special dye, called fluorescein, is injected into a vein in the arm.
-The dye quickly travels to the blood vessels inside the eye.
-Once it reaches the eye, a specialized camera equipped with special filters that highlight the dye is used to photograph the fluorescein as it circulates though the blood vessels in the back of the eye.
-This will enable the doctor to diagnose any circulation problems, swelling, leaking, or abnormal blood vessels.
+This lets the doctor see how well blood moves in your retina.
+It helps diagnose diabetic retinopathy, retina detachment, and macular degeneration.
+The doctor will inject a special dye, called fluorescein, into a vein in your arm.
+It travels quickly to blood vessels inside your eye.
+Once it gets there, the doctor uses a camera with special filters to highlight the dye.
+He takes pictures of the dye as it goes though the blood vessels in the back of your eye.
+This helps him spot circulation problems, swelling, leaking, or abnormal blood vessels.

 Dilated Pupillary Exam